zelitosaide/javascript-info-course/__1_The JavaScript language/__11_Promises_async_await/__5_Promise_API/README_PROMISE_API.md

 ## Promise.any

+Similar to `Promise.race`, but waits only for the fulfilled promise and gets its result.
+If all of the given promises are rejected, then the returned promise is rejected with `AggregateError` - a special error object that stores all promise errors in its `errors` property.

 ## Promise.resolve/reject

 Methods `Promise.resolve` and `Promise.reject` are rarely needed in modern code, because `async/await` syntax (we'll cover it [a bit later](https://javascript.info/async-await)) makes them somewhat obsolete.